justinjest/python-essentials/assignments/04DataWranglingAndAggregation.md

 ### Advanced Data Wrangling and Aggregation with Pandas

 ### **Objective:**
 The purpose of this assignment is to deepen your understanding of data wrangling and aggregation using the Pandas library in Python.
-You will work with sample DataFrames to perform various operations such as filtering, handling missing values, merging, sorting, transforming, and creating pivot tables.
+You will work with sample DataFrames to perform various operations such as filtering, handling missing values, merging, sorting, and transforming.

 ### **Setup**